testflows/TestFlows-WebSite/source/_drafts/sketching-combinations-for-combinatorial-tests.md

 # More advanced test

-Of course a more advanced tester could also move all the cases into something like a list of tuples data structure and use a for-loop to check each case.
+Of course, a more advanced tester could also move all the cases into something like a list of tuples data structure, and use a for-loop to check each case.
 Maybe something like this:

 ```python